Photoslurp bags $870k for its ‘shop the look’ UGC marketing platform

 On the competitive front, the startup names Olapic, Curalate and BazaarVoice as playing in a similar space — though says it’s differentiating by focusing on brands in the SME space vs targeting larger, enterprise players.

-“Growing brands benefit hugely from the visual content tools that we provide, and is a market that was not catered to before we joined the game,” argues den Rooije.
+“Growing brands benefit hugely from the visual content tools that we provide, and is a market that was not catered to before we joined the game,” argues Bordas.

 He adds that R&D efforts fueled by the need funding will also be targeted at helping its target brands make more out of the organic content their customers are creating and uploading.